 Article.
 By Paula Giddings, The Nation, May 23, 1987.

-Review of Pauli Murray’s autobiography, Song in a Weary Throat: An American Pilgrimage (Harper & Row).
+Review of Pauli Murray’s autobiography, Song in a Weary Throat: An American Pilgrimage.

-Even more compelling than these palpable achievements is her political activism, which challenged the exclusion of blacks and women before the issue became an acknowledged item on the national agenda.
-Murray fought for integration even before it was a goal of civil rights organizations like the National Association for the Advancement of Colored People, which until the 19S0s concentrated on the “equal” of the separate-but-equal doctrine.
-In 1938, when the N.A.A.C.P. was bring ing court cases showing the inequality of black and white educational institutions, Murray applied to the all-white University of North Carolina at Chapel Hill.
-When she was rebuffed, she turned the application into a campaign, which probably hastened the entrance of the first blacks there in 1951.
-Ironically, she also inadvertently abetted the development of the all-black state school, then the North Carolina College for Negroes.
+Even more compelling than these palpable achievements is her political activism, which challenged the exclusion of Blacks and women before the issue became an acknowledged item on the national agenda.
+Murray fought for integration even before it was a goal of civil rights organizations like the National Association for the Advancement of Colored People (NAACP), which until the 19S0s concentrated on the “equal” of the separate-but-equal doctrine.
+In 1938, when the NAACP was bringing court cases showing the inequality of Black and white educational institutions, Murray applied to the all-white University of North Carolina at Chapel Hill.
+When she was rebuffed, she turned the application into a campaign, which probably hastened the entrance of the first Blacks there in 1951.
+Ironically, she also inadvertently abetted the development of the all-Black state school, then the North Carolina College for Negroes.
 “Every time Pauli writes a letter to the University of North Carolina,” commented a friend and editor of the Carolina Times, “they get a new building at the Negro college in Durham.”

-In 1940, Murray and a friend refused to go to the back of a Virginia bus; they were arrested, jailed and fined and became two of the earliest practitioners of the jail-no-bail strategy that would gain currency twenty years later.
+In 1940, Murray and a friend refused to go to the back of a Virginia bus; they were arrested, jailed, and fined and became two of the earliest practitioners of the jail-no-bail strategy that would gain currency 20 years later.
 Her defiance, she wrote, also predated the period when “respectable people went to jail.”
-And while a student at Howard she participated in the sit-in movement to desegregate Washington’s restaurants and other public facilities, foreshadowing the mass movement of the 1960s.
+And while a student at Howard, she participated in the sit-in movement to desegregate Washington, D.C.’s restaurants and other public facilities, foreshadowing the mass movement of the 1960s.

 It was at Howard, Murray writes, that she learned “to wage an effective struggle against Jim Crow.”
 It was also at that institution, the acknowledged leader in civil rights law, that she became conscious of sexism, or “Jane Crow” as she called it.
 As one of the few women law students there, she found herself the object not of hostility but of ridicule.
 On her first day of classes she was shocked to hear her professor announce, to the derisive laughter of the male students, that he didn’t know why women went to law school, but that since they were there, he guessed the men would have to put up with them.
 She responded with steely silence.
 “The professor didn’t know it,” she later wrote, “but he had just guaranteed that I would be the top student in his class.
 “He had also guaranteed that Murray would be a feminist pioneer as well as a civil rights activist.
 Upon her graduation from Howard with honors, she applied to Harvard Law School, which had yet to admit women.
 Another campaign ensued, which included a letter to Eleanor Roosevelt.
 (She already had a relationship with the First Lady, which had begun through correspondence, sometimes in angry tones about some injustice or Roosevelt’s own gradualist racial views—and developed into occasional invitations for lunch or tea at the White House.)
 Though Murray would again be rebuffed, she must have felt some satisfaction to learn that Franklin Roosevelt had been enjoined to write to the Harvard president on her behalf, and that the law faculty had split 7-7 on her application.